Laws of the Game (association football): 1863 rules

 In 1863, some football clubs followed the example of Rugby School by allowing the ball to be carried in the hands, with players allowed to "hack" (kick in the shins) opponents who were carrying the ball.
 Other clubs forbade both practices.
 During the FA meetings to draw up the first version of the laws, there was an acrimonious division between the "hacking" and "non-hacking" clubs.
 An FA meeting of 17 November 1863 discussed this question, with the "hacking" clubs predominating.
-The first draft of the Football Association's laws, drawn up by FA's secretary Ebenezer Cobb Morley, reflected this preference, containing many features that would today be considered closer to rugby than association football.

 A further meeting was scheduled in order to finalise ("settle") the laws.
 At this crucial 24 November meeting, the "hackers" were again in a narrow majority.
-During the meeting, however, Morley brought the delegates' attention to a recently published set of football laws from Cambridge University which banned carrying and hacking.
+During the meeting, however, the FA's secretary Ebenezer Cobb Morley brought the delegates' attention to a recently published set of football laws from Cambridge University which banned carrying and hacking.
 Discussion of the Cambridge rules, and suggestions for possible communication with Cambridge on the subject, served to delay the final "settlement" of the laws to a further meeting, on 1 December.
 A number of representatives who supported rugby-style football did not attend this additional meeting, resulting in hacking and carrying being banned.

-Francis Campbell of Blackheath, the most prominent "hacking" club, accused FA President Arthur Pember, Morley, and their allies of managing 24 November meeting improperly in order to prevent the "pro-hacking" laws from being adopted.
+Francis Campbell of Blackheath F.C., the most prominent "hacking" club, accused FA President Arthur Pember, Morley, and their allies of managing 24 November meeting improperly in order to prevent the "pro-hacking" laws from being adopted.
 Pember strongly denied such an "accusation of ungentlemanly conduct".
 The verdicts of later historians have been mixed: Young accuses Campbell of "arrogance", while Harvey supports Campbell's allegations, accusing the non-hackers of a "coup" against the pro-hacking clubs.
 Blackheath, along with the other "hacking" clubs, would leave the FA as a result of this dispute.

 The final version of the FA's laws was formally adopted and published in December 1863.
 Some notable differences from the modern game are listed below: